Vault-Sentinel/vaultsentinel/README.md

 # VaultSentinel

 An agentic AI system for continuous secrets shielding that demonstrates an Observe → Think → Act loop across repositories with actionable alerts.
+Now featuring a comprehensive repository scanner with hybrid detection (regex + AI) and a modern React dashboard.

 ## 🏗️ Architecture